-Family members can play an important role in helping to keep their schizophrenic relatives supported and oriented.
-Before they can be properly supportive, however, they must first understand and accept that schizophrenia is a disorder of the brain just like diabetes is a disorder of the body; not anyone's fault; and not an indication of moral or spiritual failure.
-Family members need to know this so that they do not blame their schizophrenic relatives for being schizophrenic, or think of them as willfully lazy.
-Patients are often incapacitated, and a drain on family energy and resources, but this is not intentional on the part of patients, who are in many ways victims more than anything else.
+Family members can play an important role in helping to keep their relatives with schizophrenia supported and oriented to reality.
+Before they can be properly supportive, however, they must first understand schizophrenia.
+They need to accept that schizophrenia is a disorder of the brain just like diabetes is a disorder of the body.
+It is not anyone's fault and is not a moral or spiritual failure.
+Family members need to know this information so that they do not blame their relatives for having schizophrenia or think of them as just being lazy.
+People are often incapacitated and can be a drain on family energy and resources.
+This is not intentional on the part of people with the disorder, who are in many ways victims more than anything else.

-The single most important thing family members can do to support their ill relatives is to help them remain oriented and on task with their therapeutic routines; helping them stay on medications, and attend scheduled psychotherapy sessions and doctor visits, for instance.
-Family members can also benefit their ill relatives by helping them with with personal care, eating a well-balanced diet, and getting regular exercise (even if it's just a walk).
+The single most important thing family members can do to support their ill relatives is to help them remain oriented and on task with their therapy.
+They can help them stay on their medication, and attend scheduled psychotherapy sessions and doctor visits.
+Family members can also help relatives with personal care, eating a well-balanced diet, and getting regular exercise (even if it's just a walk).

-Therapy is work for schizophrenic patients, who already suffer from a condition that robs them of their better judgment.
-When left to their own devices, many schizophrenic patients are prone to avoid therapy or to attend it only intermittently.
-Either of these outcomes add up to trouble.
-Family members can thus help their schizophrenic relatives by continually encouraging them to keep their therapy appointments, and doing things to make it more likely that treatment is maintained.
+Therapy is work for people with schizophrenia, who already suffer from a condition that robs them of their judgment abilities.
+When left on their own, many people with schizophrenia are will avoid therapy or to attend it only occasionally, which can cause a great deal of problems.
+Family members can help their relatives by continually encouraging them to keep their therapy appointments, and do things to make it more likely that treatment is continued.

-Caring for sick relatives is frequently painful and heartbreaking.
-Family members may benefit from seeking out therapy for themselves as well as for their ill relatives.
-Participating in a self-help group for families of psychiatric patients is known to reduce family member's sense of burden, aloneness and stress.
+Caring for relatives who are ill is frequently painful and heartbreaking.
+Family members may benefit from getting therapy for themselves as well as for their relatives.
+Participating in a self-help group for families of those with schizophrenia is known to reduce the sense of burden, aloneness and stress that families may feel.